All Products

 Alerts

-3. On the Services page, select the namespace in which the ack-prometheus-operator deployment is deployed (monitoring by default).
-Find ack-prometheus-operator-prometheus and click Update in the Actions column.
+3. On the Services page, select the namespace where ack-prometheus-operator is deployed (monitoring by default).
+Find ack-prometheus-operator-grafana and click Update in the Actions column.

 Dashboard